Parable of the Renegades

 While waiting and hoping for sleep to take them out, the pair engaged in a childish debate on whether the window next to the bed should be opened or not.
 In the process, Lucas was given an indirect explanation on why Rio had disturbed him while still asleep, leading to their mess that had its ups and downs.

 Contrasting Lucas, Rio hated the cold.
-Her translucent skin was sensitive to it and living in a house that relied on open-air ventilation on a mountaintop did her no favors.
+Her translucent skin was sensitive to it and living in a mountaintop house that relied on open-air ventilation did her no favors.
 There were times when she had gotten complaints from her sister for sleepwalking in the middle of the night, especially when the temperatures had dropped really low.

 They debated until one of them was given a reason to concede.

 “I can’t sleep.”
 Lucas’ mumbled minutes after he settled his argument with Rio.
-He laid with eyes that would flip back open whenever he tried to shut them close.
+He laid with eyes that flipped back open whenever he tried to shut them close.
 He could feel his right side getting tickled by vibrations coming from the person next to him.

 “That makes two of us,” Rio concurred with spite, every part of her shivering under the blanket she shared with him.
 “Why, oh why did I let you convince me to open the window?”